-In a perfect world, air talent would receive regular, constructive, positive comments.
+In a perfect world, air talent would receive regular, constructive comments.
 The PD would be supportive and upbeat.
-And upper management would act as a protective shield from other departments.
-In this make-believe world, talent could look forward to and celebrate air check meetings.
+And upper management would act as a protective shield from other departments and a critical public.
+In this make-believe world, talent could celebrate aircheck meetings.

 Jimmy Kimmel explains what reviewing his performance is like:

 I look back at every show I’ve ever done and cringe.
 My vision of hell is a bunch of monitors with my old shows running on them.

 There are many excellent methods of evaluating and training talent, but one guideline should be at the center of each: and that is the aircheck meeting.
 It shouldn’t be a painful experience.
 Some personalities even come to love airchecks.

 Evaluating a show should never be an exercise to stroke egos or an excuse to be critical.
 Both are a waste of time.
 The goal should be to seek excellence.
 If this is a genuine goal of all parties, reviews will be productive and maybe even fun.

 So what makes some sessions fun and productive and others about as much fun as a tax audit?
 Let’s examine the differences.

 Every evaluation should be to work together toward a mutual (and previously established) goal.
 That takes criticism out of the meeting and turns it into a session for finding solutions.

 With that in mind, here are some tips on how to celebrate aircheck meetings: